ugovaretto-accel/cuda-mpi-scratch/stencil2d/README.md

-##Stencil computation with GPU-aware MPI implementation
+##Stencil computation with GPU-aware MPI implementations

 Sample code performing data exchange between tiles of a 2D grid(array) mapped to a 2D MPI cartesian grid.